KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 ## A possible solution

 When moving to Mixture, I took the time to think of how I would solve this issue to end up with a clean and DRY solution.
-The first thing I wanted to do was putting the JavaScript in [a `.js` file](https://github.com/HugoGiraudel/hugogiraudel.github.com/blob/mixture/assets/js/src/app.js), so let's start with that.
+The first thing I wanted to do was putting the JavaScript in [a `.js` file](https://github.com/HugoGiraudel/hugogiraudel.github.com/blob/mixture/assets/js/src/app.js), so let’s start with that.

 ```javascript
 // app.js